 - Price / value of low carb entrees – Average.
 I usually associate Taco Bell with affordability but $7.69 and $6.79 for my two Power Menu Bowls felt a little high.
 They probably should have comped me around$1 off for omitting the rice and beans from my bowls.
 The Mini Breakfast Skillet, on the other hand, was super affordable at only $3.55 for what amounted to a full breakfast for me.

 - Ordering experience – Above Average.
 I remember the drive-thru operators being patient with me for all three of my orders, despite my special requests.

 Ordering a custom Power Menu Bowl without rice and beans certainly works as a low carb lunch or dinner.
 It’s somewhat expensive for what you get though.

 Part of me wonders if you would get better value by ordering two of their new Double Chalupas ($3.49 each), for example, and ask for them to omit the the Chalupa shells.

 Maybe a reader will try this and report back.

 What I ordered

-I ordered a Power Menu Steak Bowl (request “no beans, no rice”) with extra guacamole, ground beef, and creamy jalapeno sauce.
+I ordered a Power Menu Steak Bowl (“no beans, no rice”) with extra guacamole, ground beef, and creamy jalapeno sauce.

 While doing some Taco Bell menu research the morning of writing this post, I discovered that they offered breakfast and had something on the $1 breakfast menu called the Mini Skillet.
 It came standard with eggs, nacho cheese sauce, pico de gallo and potatoes.
 By removing the potatoes and adding some extras, I thought I could build a filling low carb breakfast with it.